morganstanley/modern-cpp-kafka/README.md

 ## Why it's here

-The `librdkafka` is a robust high performance C/C++ library, -- widely used and well maintained.
+The `librdkafka` is a robust high performance C/C++ library, widely used and well maintained.

-Unfortunately, its `C++ interface` (a thin wrapper of its C lib), -- compared with Java version APIs -- is not object-oriented, nor ease-of-use.
+Unfortunately, the C++ interface of `librdkafka` is not quite object-oriented or user-friendly, since it has to be confined to C++ 98 for compatibility.

-Thus we worked out `Modern C++ based Kafka API`, which makes the development work much easier.
+To make the life easier, we worked out the `Modern C++ based Kafka API`, -- a header-only library that uses idiomatic C++ features to provide a safe, efficient and easy to use way of producing and consuming Kafka messages.

 ## Features